jazzband/django-simple-history/docs/advanced.rst

 Custom ``history_date``
 --------------------------------------------------

-You're able to set a custom ``history_date`` attribute of the historical record, by defining it in your model.
+You're able to set a custom ``history_date`` attribute for the historical record, by defining the property ``_history_date`` in your model.
 That's helpful if you want to add versions to your model, which happened before the current model version, e.g. when batch importing historical data.
-The field you use has to be a ``DateTimeField``.

-The following example uses the ``date`` attribute as reference for the ``history_date`` attribute:
+The content of the property ``_history_date`` has to be a datetime-object, but setting the value of the property to a ``DateTimeField``, which is already defined in the model, will work too.

 .. code-block:: python